charchitt/search-machine/README.md

 # search-machine

 This is my maiden project on github.
-This script will give you list of machines according to your need in a plain simple list format.
+This script will give you list of VULNERABLE VULNHUB machines according to your need in a plain simple list format.

 I have included limited no. of query strings.
 You can modify the script by adding yours too.